Capacity-achieving Spatially Coupled Sparse Superposition Codes with AMP Decoding: Abstract

 In this paper, we obtain a non-asymptotic bound on the probability of error of spatially coupled SPARCs with AMP decoding.
 Applying this bound to a simple band-diagonal design matrix, we prove that spatially coupled SPARCs with AMP decoding achieve the capacity of the AWGN channel.
 The bound also highlights how the decay of error probability depends on each design parameter of the spatially coupled SPARC.

-The asymptotic mean squared error (MSE) of the AMP decoder can be predicted via a deterministic recursion called state evolution.
+An attractive feature of AMP decoding is that its asymptotic mean squared error (MSE) can be predicted via a deterministic recursion called state evolution.
 Our result provides the first proof that the MSE concentrates on the state evolution prediction for spatially coupled designs.
 Combined with the state evolution prediction, this result implies that spatially coupled SPARCs with the proposed band-diagonal design are capacity-achieving.
-The proof technique used to establish the main result is also used to obtain a concentration inequality for the MSE of AMP applied to compressed sensing with spatially coupled design matrices.
+Using the proof technique used to establish the main result, we also obtain a concentration inequality for the MSE of AMP applied to compressed sensing with spatially coupled design matrices.
 Finally, we provide numerical simulation results that demonstrate the finite length error performance of spatially coupled SPARCs.
 The performance is compared with coded modulation schemes that use LDPC codes from the DVB-S2 standard.